-In PhEDEx, data transfers are requested by specifying only the destination storage area, while the source is selected using an algorithm which calculates the path with the lowest estimated latency, determined from the recent history of the corresponding link.
+In PhEDEx, data transfers are requested by specifying only the destination storage area, while the source is selected using an algorithm which calculates the path of least cost, determined from the recent history of the corresponding link.
 This allows to automatically balance the load and to be fault-tolerant in case a link becomes unavailable.